Read John Rawls with voice, context, and method in the same frame.

 Prompt 3: Where does John Rawls's view face its strongest objection?

-The strongest objection tests the view under pressure.
+The strongest objection shows what the view has to answer.

-This response stages the view under pressure: Strongest objection names the cost, Charitable reply asks what survives, and Contemporary test brings the issue back into present use.
+This response stages John Rawls under pressure: Strongest objection names the cost, Charitable reply asks what survives, and Contemporary test brings the issue back into present use.

-The central claim is this: The strongest objection is whether idealized fairness can guide real institutions marked by history, domination, and non-ideal bargaining power.
+In plain terms: The strongest objection is whether idealized fairness can guide real institutions marked by history, domination, and non-ideal bargaining power.

-The added historical insight is that John Rawls is best read as a method of pressure, not only as a set of theses.
+John Rawls is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read John Rawls inside late twentieth-century political philosophy, reviving systematic normative theory after utilitarian dominance, then ask what the method still forces later readers to notice.
 Constructive equilibrium: he tests principles by moving between considered judgments, idealized choice, and institutional design.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.